oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

-Adding a pm_proxy_preferences column to vds_static table. this column represents a comma separated proxy preferences lists per Host The default value for this column will be : 'engine,cluster,dc' So, if this value is for example the default value, a Host that is in non-responsive state and has Power Management configured will be fenced using first the engine then the first UP Host in Cluster then the first UP Host in the Data Center.
+Adding a pm_proxy_preferences column to vds_static table. this column represents a comma separated proxy preferences lists per Host The default value for this column will be : 'CLUSTER,DC,ENGINE' So, if this value is for example the default value, a Host that is in non-responsive state and has Power Management configured will be fenced using the first UP Host in Cluster then the first UP Host in the Data Center then the engine.

 Modify views vds and vds_with_tags to include pm_proxy_preferences Update InsertVdsStatic and UpdateVdsStatic SPs to handle pm_proxy_preferences